area9innovation/flow9/tools/dsl/registry/readme.md

 - What about the common runtime, runtime and native fns?

-- What about compilers and typing?
+- What about specifications for compilers and typing?
 We could do:
   - "lambda => flow-syntax" for compilers
   - "lambda => lambda+type" for typing